-Position: Support Sponsors: Rep. McCluskie & McKean, Sen. Buckner & Cooke Staff: Gini Pingenot

-HB21-1072, Equal Access Service for Out of Home Placements

-HB 1072 ensures that all children and youth in out of home placements (think foster homes, congregate care settings, etc.) are accommodated for their identity and that providers do not discriminate.
+Health Institute provides a nice overview of these programs, their effectiveness and areas for continual growth and improvement (view here).
+Position: CCI Priority Bill--Support Sponsors: Rep. McCluskie & McKean, Sen. Buckner & Cooke Status: Sent to Governor Staff: Gini Pingenot HB21-1072, Equal Access Service for Out of Home Placements HB21-1072 ensures that all children and youth in out of home placements (think foster homes, congregate care settings, etc.) are accommodated for their identity and that providers do not discriminate.
 CCI secured amendments to ensure that the health and well-being of the child will always remain paramount.
 Originally, the bill stated that counties cannot delay or deny placement of a child or youth for adoption.
 County human service experts flagged that there could be instances when a placement with an eligible family is not in the best interest of the child.
 An example might be when a child expresses the desire to be placed in a home with a father and the only available home consists of a single mother.
-As written, the language suggested that if there was an open placement, counties had to place the child, regardless of whether or not it's a good fit for the child.
-This issue has been addressed.
+As written, the language suggested that if there was an open placement, counties had to place the child, regardless of whether or not it is a good fit for the child.
 Additionally, the bill originally stated that people who wish to be adoptive or foster parents cannot be denied the opportunity to do so.
-Again, there are instances - such as an individual with a disability that makes them incapable of safely parenting a specific child and/or individuals who may follow a religion that includes practices that are considered to be abusive in mainstream culture that would need to be handled on a case by case basis.
-This issue has also been addressed.
+Again, there are instances - such as an individual with a disability that makes them incapable of safely parenting a specific child and/or individuals who may follow a religion that includes practices that are considered to be abusive in mainstream culture that would need to be handled on a case-by-case basis.
+CCI amendments also addressed this circumstance.
+Position: Support Sponsors: Rep. Froelich, Sen. Fields & Jaquez Lewis Status: Signed by Governor Staff: Gini Pingenot